Before completing a doctoral degree, students enrolled in the LN Doctoral School must obtain a total of 18 credits, respecting these points:

 These are the forms to use when validating seminars or journal clubs:

 Seminars_Sheet.pdf (295 Kb)

 To validate credits for a course external to the LN Doctoral School or for a workshop, please send the description and detailed program to the LN coordinator, together with a certificate of attendance.

 How to validate individual seminars from conferences other than major international neuroscience conferences

 (*) When you attend a conference other than the major international ones mentioned above (e.g. local conferences, but also symposia), you cannot validate 1 credit per se, but you can still include some seminars of the event in your "seminar sheet" (i.e. 12 seminar entries will count as 1 credit):

 - 1 seminar for a half-day conference

 - 3 seminars for a conference longer than one day

-We don't allow filling up the seminars sheet with more than 3 seminars from one single conference, the reason being that you are expected to attend seminars in neuroscience all throughout the year, in a regular basis.
+We do not allow filling up the seminars sheet with more than 3 seminars from one single conference, the reason being that you are expected to attend seminars in neuroscience all throughout the year, in a regular basis.